conorbr/breen_blog/_posts/2021-01-13-link-shortener-part-1.markdown

 so!

 Lets talk url shorteners, url shorteners are a super handy way to grab a long and cumbersome http link and shorten it.
-This is super handy when we want to post a link somewhere there's a strict character limit, have to type something manually or are posing as a Nigerian prince looking for some temporary funds to gain access to their wider fortune.
+This is great when we want to post a link somewhere there's a strict character limit, have to type something manually or are posing as a Nigerian prince looking for some temporary funds to gain access to their wider fortune.

 Link shorteners really are the backbone of the modern age.
-And what's more they're super easy.
+And what's more they're relativey easy to implement.
 Just store the long url you want to go to, set an short easy to remember word (or slug) and when the time comes, take the slug and redirect to the corresponding url.

-We're going to create an api allows us to CRUD the absolute beans out of a link record and when we ask politely redirect us to the target website.
+We're going to create an api allows us to CRUD the absolute beans out of a link record and when we ask politely it will redirect us to the target website.
 To do this we're going to start with Rails.

 ![](https://fiverr-res.cloudinary.com/images/q_auto,f_auto/gigs/107042204/original/b981cd0ed3a32f6e94a0ab767688e6a8de2dfa59/create-a-rails-api-for-your-application-or-website.png)